 Net Zero @ Xero

-Our environmental sustainability program, Net Zero @ Xero, is our commitment to offset 100% of our carbon emissions.
+Our environmental sustainability program, Net Zero @ Xero, represents our journey towards net-zero* carbon emissions by 2050.

-More information about Xero’s FY20 and FY21 carbon disclosure, emission reduction plans, and the projects selected to offset our emissions, are on the Climate Active website.
+More information about Xero’s carbon disclosure, emission reduction plans, and the projects selected to offset our emissions, are on the Climate Active website.

 Read more in the Xero blog